revdotcom/reverb-self-hosted/onprem-api/README.md

-Welcome to the documentation for the on-premise asynchronous transcription solution.
-This guide will help

 # Knowledge Requirements

 This guide is written for developers and is best understood by those with previous knowledge of the following technologies: